-Although busy two things struck me, one was that the restaurant was lovely and cool despite the warm evening and the second was that there was plenty of staff making sure that all of the tables were being attended.
+Although busy two things struck me, one was that the restaurant was lovely and cool despite the warm evening and the second was that there was plenty of staff at Antica Trattoria, making sure that all of the tables were being attended.
 We took our time with the menus, the dishes arriving around us looked amazing, I was torn because a reader had given me a recommendation to try the garlic bread starter and penne al pollo for the main course.

 Decisions made we ordered, the men had chosen the same – shrimp cocktail followed by steak with green peppercorn sauce, the ladies selected crepe with seabass including a cheese sauce and garlic focaccia bread for starters, spaghetti with tomato sauce and cheese ravioli with nut sauce for main courses.
 We asked for a recommendation on the wine requesting a fruity red.